GoogleCloudPlatform/accelerated-platforms/use-cases/rag-pipeline/data-preprocessing/README.md

-## Data Preprocessing for RAG
+# Data Preprocessing for RAG

-### Dataset
+## Dataset

 [This](https://www.kaggle.com/datasets/PromptCloudHQ/flipkart-products) is a pre-crawled public dataset, taken as a subset of a bigger dataset (more than 5.8 million products) that was created by extracting data from [Flipkart](https://www.flipkart.com/), a leading Indian eCommerce store.

 The dataset has product information such as id, name, brand, description, image urls, product specifications.

 In the following section, you will run a GKE job to perform data preprocessing for RAG.
-The GKE job will run a python module named `datapreprocessing.preprocessing_rag` that does the following:
+The GKE job will run a python script named `preprocessing_rag.py` that does the following:

 - Read the dataset as a csv file from Cloud Storage
 - Clean up the product description text